sdr1221121/portfolio/src/data/projects/ltw-pre-loved.md

 **This was the project that actually taught me how web development works and how to work with it.** I would recommend anyone that really wants to understand how to develop for the web, for either frontend or backend, to work on a project (even if small) using the native technologies.
 It's hard but it is worth it.

-# Would I do something different?
+# Would I do something differently?

 I would probably give more of my time to creating a small JavaScript framework to facilitate the development of some of the components, as I saw done in some projects from previous years.